AgileRL/AgileRL/docs/api/hpo/multi_frequency.rst

 The class :class:`MultiFrequencySelection <agilerl.hpo.multi_frequency.MultiFrequencySelection>`
 implements the multi-frequency selection operator needed in MF-PBT; its :func:`select() <agilerl.hpo.multi_frequency.MultiFrequencySelection.select>` returns the global elite, the evolved population, and the winner-clone indices to mutate.
-MF-PBT supports an ``accelerator`` and both the classic-RL and the LLM finetuning algorithms.
+MF-PBT works with classic RL (Accelerate) and LLM finetuning (``torch.distributed``).

 .. code-block:: python